Authors: Janka Schmeißer, Maren Lutterbach / i-potentials

 THE GERMAN LABOR MARKET

 The German labor market is a recruitment market in which top candidates are a much sought-after and highly contested commodity.
 With a university degree or a vocational training certificate, some work experience and basic knowledge of the German language, chances are high for landing a job.

-Germany’s unemployment rate is the lowest in the EU with 5% (June 2018) and in some parts of the country, such as Bavaria, it’s even lower than that.
+Germany has the second lowest unemployment rates within the EU.
+3.3% of the labour force (15- to 74-year-olds) were unemployed in December 2018.
 At the same time, Germany is suffering from a lack of skilled workers in many professions – for instance, engineers, IT specialists, developers and medical professionals.
 As a result, qualified applicants can more or less pick and choose the job they want in Germany.
 This also applies to startup relevant functions, such as tech, engineering, online marketing, etc. In these sectors, there is a shortage of qualified candidates, which can make the hunt for new employees difficult.